 1) On your keyboard, press the Windows logo key and I at the same time to open Windows Settings.
 Then click System.

-2) Select Notifications & actions on the left side of the pane.
-Then scroll down a little bit on the right side pane to turn off the feature Get tips, tricks, and suggestions as you use Windows.
+3) Then scroll down a little bit on the right side pane to turn off the feature Get tips and suggestions when using Windows in the Additional settings section.

 See if the CPU 100% usage issue reappears after you turn off Windows Notification.
 If not, you’ve resolved this issue!